What You Need to Know

 - The same percentage reported that clients are asking about the effect of tax changes on their portfolios.

-More than a quarter of financial advisors (26%) participating in the FPA’s annual investing survey indicated that they plan to increase their use or recommendations of cryptocurrencies in client portfolios over the next 12 months, up from 14% a year ago.
+More than a quarter of financial advisors (26%) participating in the FPA’s annual investing survey indicated that they plan to increase their use or recommendations of cryptocurrencies in client portfolios over the next 12 months, up from less than 1% a year ago.

 Of the 529 respondents to the survey, 15% said they use or recommend cryptocurrencies to clients, compared with 1% a year ago.